 Aside from providing safe entertainment, this makes a beautiful gift as it comes with a music stand and a bench (hello grandparents, you asked what to get for bday?).
 It’s also available in bright pink as well, for those who want their piano to be as loud when its off as when it is on.

-This Schoenhut toddler piano comes with a bench, to ensure the right posture as the kids play (right because toddlers ALWAYS sit properly).
-Schoenhut also boasts high safety standards for their past 140 years.
+This Best Choice toddler piano comes with a bench, to ensure the right posture as the kids play (right because toddlers ALWAYS sit properly).
 Pro tip, when looking to determine if a piano is the right size for a LO, the keyboard should be the same height as the child’s hands when standing.
 This removes the strain of holding their hand up, equaling hours of entertainment and bolstering a lifetime of learning and fun.

 Specifically designed for 1-3 year olds, the Korg tiny PIANO is a large scale investment in a miniature package.
 Certainly the name says “toy” piano but at this price point this is anything but.
 We know, who the hell would pay that kind of money for something our toddler is probably going to most certainly sit on?
 Stay with us.
 KORG is a leading producer of high quality digital musical instruments, this one included.
 Set aside the cute design and this “toy” is actually a miniaturized upright piano.